codebeki/alx-low_level_programming/0x15-file_io/README.md

-this the project of 0x15-file-io prepared by BEREKET ASFAALS ALX SE
+this the project of 0x15-file-io prepared by BEREKET ASFAW.
+ALX SE